 This works by offering small rewards as an entry point for being part of the program.

 Then, repeat incentivized purchases increase.
-The value of the rewards increases as the customer climbs up the loyalty ladder.
+Also, the value of the rewards increases as the customer climbs up the loyalty ladder.

 This helps solve the problem of members forgetting to redeem their points.
 Otherwise, the time between buying and gratification is too long.